calcite/loggate/README.md

 - `loki_tags` - the list of metadata keys, which are sent to Loki server as label (defailt: [`logger`, `level`]).
 - `meta` - Metadata (dict), which are sent only by this handler.

+### Class `loggate.loki.LokiAsyncioHandler`
+This is non-bloking extending of LokiHandler.
+We register an extra asyncio task for sending messages to the Loki server.
+Parameters are the same as `loggate.loki.LokiHandler`.

+### Class `loggate.loki.LokiThreadHandler`
+This is non-bloking extending of LokiHandler.
+We register and start an extra thread for sending messages to the Loki server.
+Parameters are the same as `loggate.loki.LokiHandler`.

 ## Profiles
 The structure of profiles (parameter `profiles` of `setup_logging`).